-68 69 versoview.com All content ©2021 versoview.com ∀ersoView White Paper - Use Cases / Example Use Cases White Paper - Use Cases / Example Use Cases DESIGN AGENCY WITH SME CLIENTS MULTIPLE SUBSCRIPTIONS Agency Fish is a global design and publishing agency with 25 SME clients who wish to publish their publications and reports on a digital platform.
+DESIGN AGENCY WITH SME CLIENTS 🕯 MULTIPLE SUBSCRIPTIONS Agency Fish is a global design and publishing agency with 25 SME clients who wish to publish their publications and reports on a digital platform.
 Agencies that do not have the capability to offer this service will lose business to agencies that can.
 This is from our direct experience as a design and publishing agency that is currently actively winning work by offering our digital VersoView platform to our clients.
 Agency Fish would take a Pro Reseller VersoView subscription, which would enable them to produce and manage individual client-branded solutions for each of their clients.
 License: Android and iOS apps + online page-turning library - • Multiple licenses, one for each of their clients for their respective current and back catolog of publications.
 Licenses would range from the lowest 'Free' tier to top-tier 'Pro'.

-The world's largest open-water race is held in Perth, Western Australia.
-Each year, The Rottnest Channel Swim sees 2,400 swimmers, solo or in groups, tackle the 19.7km course.
-They are supported by a plethora of boats and kayakers.
-MULTINATIONAL CORPORATE PRO SUBSCRIPTIONS X 2 NGYN is a global car manufacturer, with factories in multiple locations, and a global network of sales offices.
+MULTINATIONAL CORPORATE IN PRO SUBSCRIPTIONS X 2 NGYN is a global car manufacturer, with factories in multiple locations, and a global network of sales offices.
 They have an in-house design department for internal material and contract a design agency for customerfacing published material.
 Each regional office produces their own local language versions, using local design agencies.
 They are looking to allocate more budget to their 'hero' consumer-facing titles to increase their brand awareness and sales, and wish to achieve this by reducing print and postage costs when communicating directly with their staff, shareholders, and dealer network.
 They can do this by using our push notifications directly through Apps to users' devices.
 Current published material:

 - Staff magazine

 - Dealer magazine

-- Customer lifestyle magazine • Sales material
+- Customer lifestyle magazine

+- Sales material

 - Investor relations material

-- Internal reports • Governance reports
+- Internal reports

-- · Annual and interim reports
+- Governance reports Annual and interim reports

 - Financial results

-- · Strategy briefings
+- Strategy briefings

 - Operational reviews

-NGYN also wishes for some content to be published in the OpenView format to their existing investor relations
+NGYN also wishes for some content to be published in the OpenView format to their existing investor relations website.

 NGYN would take a VersoViewPro subscription, which would include a Branded solution for:

 License: